RepWatchr logoRepWatchrSearch. Grade. Source. Share.

 District: TexasU.S.
 SenateFederal

 Ted Cruz serves as a U.S. Senator for Texas.
-This RepWatchr starter profile is source-seeded from current congressional roster data, official public links, and public congressional photo sources.
+This RepWatchr profile is source-seeded from current congressional roster data, official public links, public congressional photo sources, Senate roll-call records, FEC campaign finance records, and public statement links.

 Office: 167 Russell Senate Office BuildingPhone: 202-224-5922Contact FormOfficial Website